YasafVol/dc20/projectPlan/merge-character-stages-plan.md

       }
     }
     ```
+    **Status: Completed**

-- Use a Prisma transaction to either save all data or roll back if any validation fails or a database error occurs.
+- Use a Prisma transaction to either save all data or roll back if any validation fails or a database error occurs. **Status: Completed**
-- Update the `CharacterInProgress` record in the database with all the collected data.
+- Update the `CharacterInProgress` record in the database with all the collected data. **Status: Completed**
-- Return a success response with the character ID or detailed error messages on failure.
+- Return a success response with the character ID or detailed error messages on failure. **Status: Completed**

 ### 5. Validation Strategy

 - **Frontend Validation:** Provide immediate feedback to the user as they make choices (e.g., point budget remaining, trait selection rules, attribute overflow, required feature choices).
-Disable the submit button until all sections are valid.
+Disable the submit button until all sections are valid. **Status: Completed**
     ```typescript
     // Example frontend check for overall form validity
     $: allStagesValid =